prominence-eosc/docs/example-workflows.md

 }
 ```
 Here we just cat each file as a simple example, but the same idea can easily be applied to more complex use cases.
 Here we also
 specify a unique output file per job, where the filename depends on the parameter used.
+However, note that it is possible to use
+the same output filename for all jobs in a workflow if wanted.

 ### Large files
 For the situation of large input files it would not make sense to make a tarball containing all files.
 Instead, only the required